mjwhite/uproject/README.md

 ## Input format

 The timeline is defined in YAML.
+If you install `pykwalify` the script will be checked against a schema and you'll get reasonably helpful messages about missing or invalid keys.

-The script doesn't check the structure of the input, so if you mis-define it you will probably just get an exception during drawing.
+Otherwise (or if you make a content error that falls within the schema) you will probably just get an exception during drawing.

 ### Project metadata (required)